initpy/go-book/pointers.rst

     )

     func main() {
-        fmt.Println("Hexadecimal adress of i is: ", &i) fmt.Println("Hexadecimal adress of hello is: ", &hello) fmt.Println("Hexadecimal adress of pi is: ", &pi) fmt.Println("Hexadecimal adress of c is: ", &c) }
+        fmt.Println("Hexadecimal address of i is: ", &i) fmt.Println("Hexadecimal address of hello is: ", &hello) fmt.Println("Hexadecimal address of pi is: ", &pi) fmt.Println("Hexadecimal address of c is: ", &c) }

 Output:

 .. container:: output

-    | Hexadecimal adress of i is:  0x4b8018
+    | Hexadecimal address of i is:  0x4b8018
-    | Hexadecimal adress of hello is:  0x4b8108
+    | Hexadecimal address of hello is:  0x4b8108
-    | Hexadecimal adress of pi is:  0x4b801c
+    | Hexadecimal address of pi is:  0x4b801c
-    | Hexadecimal adress of c is:  0x4b80b8
+    | Hexadecimal address of c is:  0x4b80b8

 You see?
-Each variable has its own adress, and you can guess that the adresses of variables depend on the amount of RAM occupied by some other variables.
+Each variable has its own address, and you can guess that the addresses of variables depend on the amount of RAM occupied by some other variables.

-The variables that can *store* other variables' adresses are called *pointers* to these variables.
+The variables that can *store* other variables' addresses are called *pointers* to these variables.

 How to declare a pointer?